No Bernese Mountain Dogs in Vancouver right now

 Bernese Mountain Dog Adoption FAQ — Vancouver

-Where can I find Bernese Mountain Dog adoption near me in British Columbia?
+Where can I adopt a Bernese Mountain Dog near me in Vancouver?

 How long do Bernese Mountain Dogs live?

 Bernese live 7 to 9 years on average, one of the shortest lifespans of any breed.
-Cancer (especially histiocytic sarcoma) is the major cause; roughly a quarter of the breed dies of it.
-Adopters should be ready emotionally and financially for a shorter life with the dog, and for cancer-monitoring vet visits as the dog enters middle age.
+Cancer, especially histiocytic sarcoma, is the major cause; the breed pattern is well documented by the Bernese Mountain Dog Club of Canada.
+Adopters should be ready emotionally and financially for a shorter life with the dog and for cancer-monitoring vet visits once the dog enters middle age.
+Pet insurance enrolled in the first week is the financial cushion that matters most.

-How much does it cost to adopt a Bernese in British Columbia?
+How much does it cost to adopt a Bernese in Vancouver?

-Bernese adoption fees in BC sit at the higher end of the large-dog range.
-Post-treatment dogs may carry significantly higher fees to reflect actual care costs.
-Budget for ongoing joint and cancer monitoring across the dog's life.
+Bernese adoption fees at Metro Vancouver rescues sit at the higher end of the large-dog range, with the medical workup at intake often involved.
+Post-treatment Berners may carry significantly higher fees that reflect actual care costs.
+Budget for ongoing joint and cancer monitoring across the dog's life, plus pet insurance premiums that climb with age.
 Confirm the adoption fee on the dog's own listing.